How to Test for Asbestos in Your Home Safely and Effectively

 When to Use DIY Kits

 DIY asbestos testing kits are available online and in hardware stores.
 They guide you through collecting samples from suspected areas and sending them to a laboratory for analysis.
 A National Association of Testing Authorities (NATA)-certified lab will ensure accurate results.
+But before that, it is important to understand the key signs of asbestos in your home before using a DIY kit.

 Pros of DIY Testing Kits: